KayleePhoto/MonoRewrite/README.md

 A small Discord bot, based around the Danganronpa series.
 Created by Kaylee#9999 and Jackel.

+# Something to note for myself.
+Don't ever use git in command line.
+I made two commits by accident and it aggrivates me.

 # Features
 Nothing 🙃
 # Known Bugs